 The other story

-Of course, that’s not the only account.
-Cash’s first wife Vivian Liberto claims in her book I Walked The Line: My Life With Johnny that Cash himself wrote the song with Kilgore and instead let June Carter say she wrote it because “she needs the money” and he “felt sorry for her.”
+Of course, that's not the only account for one of the greatest country songs of all time.
+Cash's first wife Vivian Liberto claims in her book, I Walked The Line: My Life With Johnny, that Cash himself wrote the song with Kilgore and instead let June Carter say she wrote it because "she needs the money" and he "felt sorry for her."